andraderaul/league-of-legends-queue/README.md

 # League of Legends Queue

+League of Legends is one of the world’s most popular video games, developed by Riot Games.
+It features a team-based competitive game mode based on strategy and outplaying opponents.
+There are a lot of features in League of Legends, but in this repository I try to make solo queue feature.

 ## About

 It's a for fun project, I was try to implements something similar to the League of Legends Queue.